 Regions Across the Philippines

-Each geographic area is made up of several official regions which in turn are home to many provinces (see above link).
+Each geographic area consists of several official regions which in turn are home to many provinces (see above link).
 The main Region page shows a map of the country and the regions.
 Each region has it’s own page providing an overview, map, and a listing with links to each province, major cities and popular tourist destinations within that region.
 Province pages follow a rough template including quick facts, climate, things to do, fiestas, food, transportation, and other information that are interesting and unique to that particular province.
-Where available corresponding photo gallery pages specific to the province are included.
-Embedded videos are integrated into these pages where appropriate.
+Photo gallery pages specific to a province link back to the province page when available.
+Pages include embedded videos where appropriate.
 Links are provided to additional resources where visitors can go to get more in-depth information on the area.
-The format of the province, interesting location and city pages is expected to be expanded over time.
+The format of these pages is expected to evolve over time.

 Fiestas and Culture